kseniacold/hackernews-api-react-app/README.md

 #### `npm run start`

-Runs the application in the development mode.<br>
+Runs the application in the development mode together with less watcher running on background.<br>

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.